 Simply make EveryClick your homepage and raise money for the Hospice whenever you go online.

 Become a Friend of the Hospice!

 If you continue you will navigate away from our main website to our online portal.
 You will be taken directly to our secure community page.

 Once in the portal you can either login or register for an account which will enable you to link directly to our database to see any transactions, donations or communication you have made with the Hospice.

-We offer respite care, day therapy, symptom control, rehabilitation and terminal care, as well as other services such as counselling, complementary therapies, lymphoedema clinics, physiotherapy and bereavement support.
+At the hospice itself, we offer overnight stays and respite, symptom control, rehabilitation and terminal care, as well as other services such as counselling, complementary therapies, lymphoedema clinics, physiotherapy and bereavement support.

 Chief Executive Michelle Rollinson’s first contact with the hospice was in 1980, when her parents volunteered for the charity.
 Michelle joined them and remembers spending time with patients.
 She’s a qualified children’s nurse, and the first five years of her career began at Hull Maternity Hospital's Neonatal Intensive Care Unit.
 On March 5, 2001, Michelle was part of the team who opened the doors to children at the hospice.
 Her role changed in 2011 from working within the children’s hospice to working across all clinical teams as Head of Care.
 She became Chief Executive on April 1, 2017.
 She said: “I meet and care for many inspirational people, and work with professionals who are committed to ensuring palliative and end-of-life care, whether for children or adults, is of the highest quality possible.”